casey/just/README.md

 escapes := "\t\n\r\"\\"
 ```

 Indented versions of both single- and double-quoted strings, delimited by triple single- or triple double-quotes, are supported.
-Indented string lines are stripped of leading whitespace common to all non-blank lines:
+Indented string lines are stripped of leading whitespace common to all non-blank lines.
+Note that while the leading line break is stripped, the trailing line break is still included:

 ```just
 # this string will evaluate to `foo\nbar\n`